-If you are unable to remove DNS Unlocker or the other program you’ve identified as being a recently installed; then use RevoUninstaller (trial) to completely remove it.
-You will also get the option to remove it forcefully.
-Get it here.
+If you are unable to remove DNS Unlocker or any other recently installed program, then use RevoUninstaller (trial) to completely remove it.
+You will also have the option to remove it forcefully.
+You can download it from this link.

 Bookmark this page because you will have to come back to it after the reboot (needed) by the AdwCleaner program.

-Now click the Scan button; wait for a few minutes and until the “Clean” button becomes clickable; when it does become clickable, click on it and wait for it to clean up the files it has found.
-Then, proceed with AdwCleaner instructions on screen to do the reboot.
-After the reboot finishes; we will reset the browsers.
+First, click the ‘Scan’ button, then wait a few minutes until the ‘Clean’ button becomes clickable.
+Once it is clickable, click on it and wait for it to clean up the files it has found.
+Then, proceed with the instructions from AdwCleaner displayed on the screen to reboot.
+After the reboot finishes, we will reset the browsers.

 Reset your web browsers

-If you’re on Windows 10 and using Edge then follow steps here reset edge otherwise choose the tab for the browser you’re using.
+If you are using Windows 10 and Edge, then follow the steps here to reset Edge; otherwise, select the tab for the browser you are using.